starshev/Python-SQLAlchemy-Analyzing-Chicago-Social-Statistics/README.md

-# Using Python and SQL · Chicago Public Schools Performance
+# Using Python and SQL · Chicago Social Statistics

-In this project I am working on Chicago Public Schools Performance data using SQL and Python.
+As a data specialist, I am requested to provide information on 12 different problems concerning Chicago social statistics data.
+Since the data is located in SQLite database, I have to set up a connection and retrieve necessary information using SQL Alchemy and SQL Magic libraries for Python.